 This clip is from the series True Stories.

-Why was it such a shock that she wanted to be a nurse?
+You and your pupils could discuss why it was such a shock that Florence Nightingale wanted to be a nurse.

 Which event gave her the opportunity to be a nurse?
 And how were her beliefs different to other nurses at the time?